lvaylet/dotfiles/install-and-rice-i3.md

 ### Assign applications to workspaces

-Retrieve the window class of the application by running `xprop` from a terminal and clicking on the application window.
-Copy the second value of the `WM_CLASS` field, for example `Rhythmbox` for Rhythmbox.
+Retrieve the window class of the application to assign by running `xprop` from a terminal and clicking on the application window.
+Use the second value of the `WM_CLASS` field, for example `Rhythmbox` for Rhythmbox, to assign a class to a workspace.

 ```
 assign [class="Rhythmbox"] $workspace10